DECT: Standards history

 The DECT Ultra Low Energy (DECT ULE) standard was announced in January 2011 and the first commercial products were launched later that year by Dialog Semiconductor.
 The standard was created to enable home automation, security, healthcare and energy monitoring applications that are battery powered.
 Like DECT, DECT ULE standard uses the 1.9 GHz band, and so suffers less interference than Zigbee, Bluetooth, or Wi-Fi from microwave ovens, which all operate in the unlicensed 2.4 GHz ISM band.
 DECT ULE uses a simple star network topology, so many devices in the home are connected to a single control unit.

 A new low-complexity audio codec, LC3plus, has been added as an option to the 2019 revision of the DECT standard.
-This codec is designed for high-quality voice and music applications, and supports scalable narrowband, wideband, super wideband, and fullband coding, with sample rates of 8, 16, 24, 32 and 48 kHz and audio bandwidth of up to 20 kHz.
+This codec is designed for high-quality voice and music applications such as wireless speakers, headphones, headsets, and microphones.
+LC3plus supports scalable 16-bit narrowband, wideband, super wideband, fullband, and 24-bit high-resolution fullband and ultra-band coding, with sample rates of 8, 16, 24, 32, 48 and 96 kHz and audio bandwidth of up to 48 kHz.

 DECT-2020 New Radio protocol was published in July 2020; it defines a new physical interface based on cyclic prefix orthogonal frequency-division multiplexing (CP-OFDM) capable of up to 1.2 Gbit/s transfer rate with QAM-1024 modulation.
 The updated standard supports multi-antenna MIMO and beamforming, FEC channel coding, and hybrid automatic repeat request.
 There are 17 radio channel frequencies in the range from 450 MHz up to 5,875 MHz, and channel bandwidths of 1,728, 3,456, or 6,912 kHz.
 Direct communication between end devices is possible with a mesh network topology.
 In October 2021, DECT-2020 NR was approved for the IMT-2020 standard, for use in Massive Machine Type Communications (MMTC) industry automation, Ultra-Reliable Low-Latency Communications (URLLC), and professional wireless audio applications with point-to-point or multicast communications; the proposal was fast-tracked by ITU-R following real-world evaluations.
 The new protocol will be marketed as NR+ (New Radio plus) by the DECT Forum.
 OFDMA and SC-FDMA modulations were also considered by the ESTI DECT committee.

 OpenD is an open-source framework designed to provide a complete software implementation of DECT ULE protocols on reference hardware from Dialog Semiconductor and DSP Group; the project is maintained by the DECT forum.